recaptime-dev/vaultwarden-docker/README.md

   2. Icons: They'll always pulled on startup for new deploys.
 You can optionally disable it in the `vaultwarden-startup` file.
   3. TODO: Realtime syncing cross multiple devices.
 This requires Nginx setup chaos.
   4. TODO: Attachments.
 Since containers don't usually keep files once destoryed, we may consider doing some AWS S3 magic soon.
 (Speaking of setting this up on an Kubernetes-centric PaaS services like Okteto Cloud, we'll working on to add one soon.)
+* And to test-run Vaultwarden, an Docker Compose file is being

 ## Setting up / Upgrading